Eleanor of Aquitaine: Ephesus to Jerusalem (1148–1149)

 In Antalya, the crusaders found there was a limited number of ships available, and those that were required more money than they were willing to pay.
 Consequently, the royal party sailed from the port with a relatively small group of followers, arriving in Antioch on 19 March, well behind schedule.
 The remainder attempted to complete the journey with great hardship and much loss, only about half of them completing the journey.

-While the crusaders were initially welcomed, tensions grew between them and Raymond.
+While the crusaders were initially welcomed, tensions grew between them and Raymond, Prince of Antioch.
 Raymond's agenda was to attack Aleppo and regain control of Edessa, and hence gain some security, while Louis was determined to press on to Jerusalem, despite the original papal decree being to recapture Edessa.
 (Note: The crusade had been prompted by the siege and subsequent capture of the crusader state of Edessa in 1144 by the Turkish ruler Zengi.)
 Louis was not keen to fight in northern Syria, and his forces were badly depleted.
 Furthermore, he had a personal agenda to journey in pilgrimage to Jerusalem.

-Eleanor's loyalty to her uncle created conflict between her and Louis.
+Eleanor's loyalty to her uncle Raymond created conflict between her and Louis.
 Eventually the French, now only a tenth of their original strength, left Antioch abruptly on 28 March, despite Eleanor's protests and attempts to remain with Raymond.
 These conflicts once again led to the question of consanguinity being raised.
 According to John of Salisbury, it was Eleanor who prompted this.
 The crusaders reached Jerusalem in May, entering by the Jaffa Gate, where Queen Melisende and King Baldwin III greeted them.
-A conference was then held at Acre on 24 June, to discuss strategic plans.
+A conference was then held at Acre on 24 June to discuss strategic plans.
 This resulted in the disastrous siege of Damascus on 24 July.
-The crusaders' forced withdrawal after only four days effectively ended the crusade and many of the survivors started making plans to return, but Louis vowed to celebrate Easter 1149 in the Holy Land, despite Suger's pleas.
+The crusaders' forced withdrawal after only four days effectively ended the crusade and many of the survivors started making plans to return to Western Europe, but Louis vowed to celebrate Easter 1149 in the Holy Land, despite Suger's pleas.

 The sojourn in Antioch, the conflict between the rulers and the resulting rift between the royal couple led to chroniclers, such as John of Salisbury and William of Tyre, hinting at an adulterous and incestuous affair between Eleanor and Raymond.
 Such an affair would become an enduring part of her legend, which in some versions also depicted her as having an affair with a Saracen leader.
 Contemporary accounts suggest it was her attention to political affairs that was considered the greatest stain on her character.